 Throughout a long and distinguished history, The Mission to Seafarers has grown to become one of the largest port-based welfare operators in the world, providing a service in 200 ports, 365 days a year, across 50 countries.
 Our vision is to operate a network where seafarers are valued and cared for in the ports where the need is greatest.
 The Halifax Mission to Seafarers is a Canadian non-profit charity.

-Under the guidance of our mission manager and and support from assistant manager, our volunteers provide a warm welcome where seafarers can relax away from their ships, and obtain support which is relevant, compassionate and life enhancing.
+Under the guidance of our Mission Manager and support from the Assistant Manager, our volunteers provide a warm welcome where seafarers can relax away from their ships, and obtain support which is relevant, compassionate and life-enhancing.
 Seafarers have access to our free wifi so they can freely communicate with their loved ones.
 Our Mission provides an interdenominational chaplaincy ministry of practical, emotional and spiritual support to all seafarers passing through our port, regardless of faith or background.

 HRM donated a bus shelter to our Mission to shelter seafarers during inclement weather when our Mission is closed.
 Seafarers are able to use WIFI.
 Nova Scotia Power provided an infrared heater as a pilot project, to keep our seafaring friends warm when it’s cold out there.
 Check it out!

-We also maitain an updated statistics of visitors who come to our Centre, the transport service we provide to seafarers, and the visits we conducted to ships that visit the Halifax ports.
+We also maintain updated statistics of visitors who come to our Centre, the transport service we provide to seafarers, and the visits we conducted to ships that visit the Halifax ports.
 The statistical data includes a year-to-year comparison (2018-2021).
 View our statistics here.